Expensify/App/CONTRIBUTING.md

 There are two ways you can find a job that you can contribute to:

 #### Finding a job that Expensify posted
 This is the most common scenario for contributors.
 The Expensify team posts new jobs to the Upwork job list [here](https://www.upwork.com/ab/jobs/search/?q=Expensify%20React%20Native&sort=recency&user_location_match=2).
 Each job in Upwork has a corresponding GitHub issue, which will include instructions to follow.
-You can also view [open issues in GitHub with the `Help Wanted` label.](https://github.com/Expensify/App/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+Wanted%22)
+You can also view open jobs by searching for issues in GitHub with the [`Help Wanted` label](https://github.com/Expensify/App/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+Wanted%22).

 #### Proposing a job that Expensify hasn’t posted